viraj9913/GTSR/README.md

-Data set can be found on this link:- https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
+Dataset can be found on this link:- https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign